The Anuruddha Project

 When will I find out if my application has been successful?

 Applicants will be invited for an online interview.
 We would aim to give a response within a week of the interview.
-All applicants would have a response by the end of January.
+If successful we would invite applicants to attend the Buddhafield team gathering in April at our land near Broadhembury.